R3v180/LoyalPyME/README.md

 - **Simplify Program Management:** Offer an intuitive and feature-rich administration panel.
 - **Enhance Customer Experience:** Provide a clear, accessible digital portal for end customers.

-Our goal is to enable any SME (retail, hospitality, services, etc.) to digitize and optimize its customer retention strategy, evolving the platform towards integrated communication, CRM capabilities, a mobile presence, and potentially shared loyalty ecosystems.
+Our goal is to enable any SME (retail, hospitality, services, etc.) to digitize and optimize its customer retention strategy, evolving the platform towards integrated communication, CRM capabilities, business customization, a mobile presence, and potentially shared loyalty ecosystems.

 |                                    Admin Dashboard (Desktop)                                    |                                       Admin Dashboard (Mobile)                                       |
 | :---------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------: |